 How to serve moong dal tadka?

-- Most of the time I serve these spicy lentils over rice with plain yogurt or raita on the side.
-If I don’t feel like having rice, I might bake naan bread.
+- I usually serve these spicy lentils over rice with plain yogurt or raita on the side.
+If I don’t feel like rice, I might bake naan bread.

 - But I often serve as part of a larger Indian curry meal.